-To date, 13 DPAs (three of which are different regional authorities within Germany) have imposed 29 fines on banks and other companies in the finance, insurance and consulting sector, amounting to a total of more than EUR 2.46 million (in the case of two fines, the amount is unknown).
-The DPAs of Hungary and Romania have been particularly "active" in this sector, imposing six fines each.
+To date, 15 DPAs (+4 in comparison to the ETR 2020) have imposed 60 fines (+31 in comparison to the ETR 2020) on banks and other companies in the finance, insurance and consulting sector, amounting to a total of EUR 17 million (+14.54 million in comparison to the ETR 2020; in the case of 2 fines, the amount is unknown ).
+The DPAs of Spain, Hungary and Romania have been particularly "active" in this sector, imposing 10 or more fines each.

 Let's take a closer look

 - The highest fine (EUR 6 million) within the sector was imposed on a Spanish bank mainly due to an insufficient legal basis for data processing (ETid-522).
 Customers of the bank were supposed to accept new privacy policies allowing the controller to transfer the customers' personal data to all companies within the CaixaBank Group.
 However, the data subjects were not given the option of specifically not consenting to this transfer.
 The Spanish DPA concluded that the customers' consent did not meet the requirements of an effective consent and, as a result, the data was unlawfully transferred to other companies within the bank's group.
 Additionally, the DPA determined that the bank had violated its information obligations as set out in Art.
 13 and 14 GDPR.
 The bank had not completely overlooked the need to obtain consent as well as its information obligations, but rather made avoidable mistakes in several steps of the data transfer.
 This case shows the importance of establishing and implementing comprehensive internal compliance processes before transferring data to other entities, even within the same group of companies.